bkammerling/ubuild-jekyll/pages/terms.md

 This Agreement does not apply to independent operators who provide our Services to you (**“Third Party Operators”**).

 2. **Services and Mobile Application**<br>
 Wunder Mobility is not a transport carrier, nor does it provide transport services, rather, it facilitates Third-Party Operators in providing such services to you.
-As such we have no responsibility or liability for any transport services secured by you or provided by any licensor or Third-Party Operators, <br><br>
+As such we have no responsibility or liability for any transport services secured by you or provided by any licensor or Third-Party Operators. <br><br>
 The provision of transport services to you is at the sole discretion of licensors and Third-Party Operators.
 Accepting such services from licensors or Third-Party Operators is at your sole discretion.

 3. **Use of the Service and Mobile Application**<br>